 You need to incorporate a thickener in rhubarb fillings in order to thicken the juices and gel them so that the filling is jammy and set, not watery and overly loose.

-For this reason, I prefer to use cornstarch, tapioca starch, or minute tapioca for desserts with rhubarb.
+- Starches like cornstarch, tapioca starch, or minute tapioca are preferable for desserts with rhubarb.
 All of these thickeners create a rhubarb filling that is set, clear, and vibrant in colour and taste.

 If you want to bake a fruit crumble without a thickener, try these strawberry rhubarb crumbles.
 Baked in smaller ramekins, the smaller volume of filling has a better chance of heating up and bubbling, and the strawberries contribute a certain amount of pectin to help gel the fruit layer.

-Some bakers will actually use the crumble topping as a thickener, stirring a portion of it into the filling instead of flour or cornstarch.
-This is another option you can consider trying!
+Some bakers use the crumble topping as a thickener, stirring a portion of it into the filling instead of flour or cornstarch.
+This is another option you can consider, but I have never tried it.

-In a rhubarb crumble of this size, with 2 pounds of fruit in the filling, in order for the thickener to do its job, you need to make sure the fruit filling, from edge to centre, bubbles and boils.
+- use enough thickener for the amount of fruit you are baking: for 2 pounds of fruit in the filling, in order for the thickener to do its job, you need to make sure the fruit filling, from edge to centre, bubbles and boils.

 I photographed this rhubarb crumble the day it was baked, about an hour later so it was still warm and a little more fluid, but by the next morning, the filling was completely set.